teremterem/MiniAgents/README.md

 Why does this framework exist at all?
 What is the problem it solves?
 What is the motivation behind it?
 TODO Oleksandr: explain the motivation behind the framework

+2. **Streaming**: Allowing agents to process data in a streaming fashion, consuming tokens or messages as they become available, rather than waiting for the entire response.
+3. **Immutable Messages**: Ensuring that messages passed between agents are immutable, making the system more predictable and easier to debug.
+2. **Streaming Support**: Allows for efficient processing of data streams, both token-by-token and message-by-message.
+3. **Immutability**: Ensures predictable and reproducible agent behavior through immutable messages.

 ---

 TODO AI: generate pseudo-FAQ